jnozzi/cocoadev.com/SiteContent/General/PrinterStatus.markdown

 Why it's not possible on Macintosh ?

-''it shouldn't be possible. you shouldn't have to ever care about this at an application level.''
+*it shouldn't be possible. you shouldn't have to ever care about this at an application level.*

 ----